martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

     return 2*width + 2*height
 ```

-* **Class names follow the PascalCase convention (also known as CamelCase).** In that convention, each word starts with a capital letter and there are **NO** underscores between lines.
+* **Class names follow the PascalCase convention (also known as CamelCase).** In that convention, each word starts with a capital letter and there are **NO** underscores between words.

 ``` python
 # This is bad